merkede/podcast-website/content/projects/Wrap_Note_Automation/index.md

 # TL;DR

-The results of our POC resulted in the complete removal of wrap notes, following a succesful small scale trial intergration with AWS and Salesforce.
+The results of our POC resulted in the complete removal of webchat wrap notes, following a succesful small scale trial integration with AWS and Salesforce.
 Cost savings of £200k per annum.

-What is the problem, Is it a problem worth solving ...
+# Business Problem

+Centrica Net Zero is expecting significantly higher contact demand in the coming months and years as Net Zero streams (heat pumps, EVs, PHJones, HIVE) gain in popularity - in line with Government policies on cleaner energy.
+A strategy is being devised to cope with this increased contact demand particularly in light of rising OPEX costs.

+Can the data science team help lower contact OPEX costs to better manage balance sheets and deliver cost savings as part of the wider Net Zero Contact Strategy.

 # Soft Trial

-# Hard Trial
+# Association rule mining

+Handing out a spare replacement hub adaptor with every purchase is less than the cost of a  call for ordering and filing a complaint for a broken adaptor is higher than the unit cost of the product.

 # Mlflow